 When West Ham appointed David Moyes to preserve their Premier League status they were doing so for the second time in three seasons.
-In December he succeeded the sacked Manuel Pellegrini, appointed in the summer of 2018 after Moyes had first led them to safety, following the departure of Slaven Bilic.
+It was December 2019 when he succeeded the sacked Manuel Pellegrini, appointed in the summer of 2018 after Moyes had first led them to safety following the departure of Slaven Bilic.